Category Archives: Italian Royals

 Elisabeth as a teenager, circa 1706; Credit – Wikipedia

 Elisabeth had a good relationship with her uncle and stepfather Francesco Farnese, Duke of Parma.
-After her marriage, Elisabeth maintained a correspondence with Francesco until his death in 1727.
+After her marriage, Elisabeth maintained a correspondence with Francesco until he died in 1727.
 However, Elisabeth had a distant relationship with her mother who treated her very severely.
-Although Elisabeth had only a mediocre intelligence and was not interested in intellectual pursuits, she spoke German, French, Latin, and Spanish in addition to her native Italian and studied history, geography, philosophy, and religion.
+Although Elisabeth had a mediocre intelligence and was not interested in intellectual pursuits, she spoke German, French, Latin, and Spanish in addition to her native Italian, and studied history, geography, philosophy, and religion.

 In 1714, Maria Luisa of Savoy, the wife of Felipe V, King of Spain, died from tuberculosis at the age of twenty-five.
 Thirty-one-year-old Felipe V almost immediately sought a new wife and there was no shortage of possibilities.
 At this time, the key powerbroker at the Spanish court was Marie-Anne de la Trémoille, Princesse des Ursins, a French courtier and royal favorite known for her political influence.
 She had dominated Felipe V and his first wife Maria Luisa.
 The Princesse des Ursins worked with Cardinal Giulio Alberoni, the chief adviser of Felipe V, and they arranged for Felipe V to marry Elisabeth.